Holidays Calendar for November 18, 2018

 • 1883 Five standard continental time zones were instituted by American and Canadian railroads.
 This ended the confusion of thousands of local times.

 • 1863 King Christian IX of Denmark signed the November constitution that declared Schleswig to be part of Denmark.
-This act was regarded by the German Confederation as a violation of the London Protocol and eventually lead to the German-Danish war in 1864.
+The German Confederation saw this as a violation of the London Protocol, which led to the Second Scheswig War.

 • 1836 Born: W. S. Gilbert, English playwright, poet, and illustrator, best remembered for his 14 comic operas (the Savoy operas), produced in collaboration with the composer Sir Arthur Sullivan.